MislavJaksic/Knowledge-Repository/Technology/DevOps/VirtualMachine/VirtualBox/README.md

 # Restart is required
 ```

-On Ubuntu run `sudo usermod -a -G vboxsf User-Name` to remove the `You do not have the permissions necessary to view the contents of ‘shared_folder’` error.
+On Ubuntu run `sudo usermod -a -G vboxsf User-Name` to remove the `You do not have the permissions necessary to view the contents of ‘shared_folder'` error.

 ### [Networking](https://www.virtualbox.org/manual/ch06.html)